Sheafification of linear functors: Abstract

 \section{Abstract}

 We introduce ``sheafification'' functors from categories of (lax monoidal) linear functors to categories of quasi-coherent sheaves (of algebras) of stacks.
-They generalize the homogeneous sheafification of graded modules for projective schemes and have applications in the theory of non-abelian Galois covers and of Cox rings and homogeneous sheafification functors.
-Moreover, using this theory, we prove a non-neutral form of Tannaka's reconstruction, extending the classical correspondence between torsors and strong monoidal functors.
+They generalize the homogeneous sheafification of graded modules for projective schemes.